gbowne1/ProgrammerNotes/WebDevelopment/css.md

 Global styles in CSS refer to styles that are applied to the entire document or website, rather than being limited to a specific component or element.
 They can be achieved in several ways, such as by using the `:root` or `<body>` elements, the unqualified `*` selector, or by creating and importing global CSS files.
 Global styles are important for creating a consistent and efficient design system, as they allow for the separation of branding/aesthetic from layout, and the treatment of the two as separate concerns.

-Typical CSS files that are used to contain global styles are `index.css` and `app.css` (if your page/site is a PWA or App or Web App).
+Typical CSS files that are used to contain global styles are `index.css` and `app.css` (if your page/site is a PWA or App or Web App). `style.css` and `styles.css` are also common filenames used.

 ## Special Characters